jgehrcke/gipc/docs/examples.rst

 created mainly for educational purposes and might therefore lack real-world purpose :-).
 I hope they are useful!

+The latest version of these examples can be found `on GitHub
+<https://github.com/jgehrcke/gipc>`_ (that code there is also run as part of CI
+and contains a few consolidations for platforms like Windows and mac OS which are left out in the snippets below).

 - :ref:`exampleipc`
 - :ref:`exampleserverclient`
 - :ref:`examplesync`